 Liquor License Statistics for Pennsylvania

-Licenses vary in prices due to supply and demand from $15,000-$25,000 in Cameron, Forest, Fulton, and Mifflin Counties up to 550,000-$650,000 in Cumberland County, according to our compiled prices.
+Licenses vary in prices due to supply and demand from $15,000-$25,000 in Cameron, Forest, and Fulton Counties up to 550,000-$650,000 in Cumberland County, according to our compiled prices.

 Interestingly, over a quarter of PA municipalities have alcohol bans making them partially or fully dry.
 Eleven municipalities in Franklin County are dry, over half of their total municipalities.